Circular (Yet Sound) Proofs

 This defines the inference-vertices of the proof graph.
-The construction is completed by introducing one formula-vertex for each different clause that is an antecedent or a consequent of these inference-vertices.
-The construction was designed in such a way that equation~\eqref{eqn:proofalmostcircular} is the proof that, in this proof graph and its associated flow assignment, the following hold: \begin{enumerate} \itemsep=0pt \item there is a sink with balance $1$ and that is labelled by $A$, \item for each $j \in I_0$ there is a source with balance $-a_j$ that is labelled by $A_{i_j}$, \item all other formula-vertices have non-negative balance. \end{enumerate} This proves that the construction is a correct Circular Resolution proof of $A$ from $A_1,\ldots,A_m$.
-The claim that the length of this proof is $O(s)$ and its width is $d$ follows by inspection. \end{proof}
+The construction is completed by introducing one formula-vertex for each different clause that occurs as a premise or a conclusion of these inference-vertices.
+The construction was designed in such a way that equation~\eqref{eqn:proofalmostcircular} witnesses that this proof graph and its associated flow assignment makes a correct circular proof.
+In order to see this we need to compute the balances of all the formula-vertices, check that some sink is labelled~$A$, and check that all sources are labelled by formulas in~$A_1,\ldots,A_m$.